 The Colorado Destination: Manitou Springs

-The Experience: While news just broke that the old-timey train that travels along the mountainside through Pikes Peak will be closed for repairs for the rest of 2018, the nearby town of Manitou Springs should definitely stay on your bucket list.
-This resort town, located outside of Colorado Springs, is a true gem, complete with 1000-year-old Anasazi (the Ancestral Puebloans) cliff-dwelling ruins in the Mesa Verde National Park and a Victorian-era castle museum and tea room.
-Stay at the quaint Holden House bed and breakfast.
+The Experience: Manitou Springs, located outside of Colorado Springs, is a true gem, complete with 1000-year-old Anasazi (the Ancestral Puebloans) cliff-dwelling ruins in the Mesa Verde National Park and a Victorian-era castle museum and tea room.
+You can also see a beautiful waterfall at Rainbow Falls and check out one of the eight natural mineral springs around town.
+Stay at the quaint Holden House for a charming bed-and-breakfast experience.

 The Colorado Destination: Denver

 The Experience: Denver is the perfect urban adventure for anyone who likes midsize cities.
-It's easy to navigate and manage and doesn't feel at all claustrophobic, but offers endless cultural excursions, gourmet dining experiences, and a fun nightlife you'd expect from large cities.
-Make sure you visit the Denver Art Museum, check out the breweries in the RiNo neighborhood, and stay at the Crawford Hotel, which is in the old Denver Union Station.
-For a boutique hotel, stay at The Maven Hotel.
+It's easy to navigate and doesn't feel claustrophobic while offering the endless cultural excursions, gourmet dining experiences, and fun nightlife that you'd expect from large cities.
+Make sure you visit the Denver Art Museum and check out the breweries in the RiNo neighborhood.
+Stay at the Crawford Hotel, which is in the old Denver Union Station, or at The Maven Hotel for a boutique experience.